neerolyte/php-lyte-xml/README.md

 ## Expanding to a DOMNode from XMLReader

-With the default XMLReader if you call `expand()` you get back a `DOMNode` which is nice, but it has its `ownerDocument` property set to `null`, which makes things like using a `DOMXPath` or saving it to an XML string snippet quite difficult.
+With the default `XMLReader` if you call `expand()` you get back a `DOMNode`, which is nice, but it has its `ownerDocument` property set to `null`, which makes things like using a `DOMXPath` or saving it to an XML string snippet quite difficult.

 E.g. with the normal `XMLReader`:
 ```php